sparktsang/sparktsang.github.io/_posts/body-and-system.md

 But a second voice, **The Pragmatist**, countered immediately. *"The logic is flawed,"* he argued, his tone clipped and efficient. *"Nine days of meticulous planning for the price of a cup of coffee?
 The ROI is pathetic.
 The probability of a scam is low.
 The real issue isn't the truth; it's the precedent.
 Once you open the floodgates of charity, you become a resource.
 He needs to eat every day.
 Can you sustain this?
 Will you become his personal ATM?"*

 Then, a third, more insidious voice emerged. **The Exploiter**, the cold-blooded capitalist. *"You're both missing the opportunity here,"* he whispered, his voice smooth and seductive. *"The Pragmatist is right; charity is unsustainable.
 But this isn't a problem; it's an asset.
 The man is desperate.
 His time is worthless on the open market.
 We need traffic for the website.
-We can buy his entire day's labor for the price of a few meals.
+We can buy his entire day's labour for the price of a few meals.
 Let's make him an offer.
 A perfect, win-win value exchange.
 He gets to eat, we get an army of one to seed links in African forums.
 It's the only logical, mutually beneficial solution."*

 The three voices debated, their arguments circling each other, each one rational, each one cold.
 And as they fought, a fourth voice, one that had been silent until now, finally spoke. **The Empath**.